todalavibra/google-labs-code-jules-awesome-list/README.md

 - `// Write a Pytest fixture to mock this external API call...`
   <sub>For Python projects using Pytest and needing robust mocking for testing.</sub>

+- `// Write tests for this SQL query or migration...`
+  <sub>For ensuring DB changes are safe.</sub>

+- `// Create a test matrix for these environment variables...`
+  <sub>CI configuration or backend tests.</sub>

+- `// Add snapshot tests for this component...`
+  <sub>Useful for visual regression in frontend code.</sub>

 ## Package Management